 My Editorial Calendar Boards

 Again it’s more than just blog posts, I also keep my newsletters, opt-ins, guest posts, and workshops all on this board as well.
 It’s more of my content strategy hub than just an editorial calendar.
 Prior year blog posts are stored in a content bank board.
-If you want to see that board and grab a template, check out this blog post.
+If you want to see that board, check out this blog post.